josephhuang08/student-guide/docs/content-onboarding/working-with-GitHub.md

 ![sorry, image not available](../assets/gitlab-workflow-MRsize-goodbad.jpg "too much code")

 #### Pushing to a repository with 2FA(2 Factor Authentication)
 While pushing to a repository on which 2FA is enabled, you will be asked for a Personal Access Token.
-The procedure on how to create a PAT is described [here](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html).
-Once a PAT is created, please save the PAT somwhere *_safe_* (you will not be able to view it a second time) and use the same instead of your password.
+The procedure on how to create a PAT is described [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Once a PAT is created, please save the PAT somewhere *_safe_* (you will not be able to view it a second time) and use the same instead of your password.

 ## Issues and issue tracker